heyoeyo/toadui/README.md

 # ToadUI

-ToadUI is a helper UI library built on top of the basic UI provided by [OpenCV](https://opencv.org/).
-As such, it inherits much of the UI limitations of OpenCV.
-The goal is to provide ready-to-use UI elements that are not already part of OpenCV (e.g. buttons).
+ToadUI is a helper UI library, written in Python, built on top of the basic UI provided by [OpenCV](https://opencv.org/).
+As such, it inherits much of the UI limitations of OpenCV but also it's ease of use.
+The goal is to provide ready-to-use UI elements that are not already part of OpenCV (e.g. buttons), while remaining easily compatible with existing code that uses OpenCV and/or [NumPy](https://numpy.org/).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/285c9cfa-1a4e-4347-bb1f-1b8bf4a1a242">